2025 NFL season: Postseason

-All four broadcast partners will air at least one Wild Card round game, with CBS and Fox airing an AFC and NFC Wild Card game, respectively.
-NBC will air the Sunday night game under the fifth year of its seven-year deal.
+All four broadcast partners aired at least one Wild Card round game, with CBS and Fox airing an AFC and NFC Wild Card game, respectively.
+NBC aired the Sunday night game under the fifth year of its seven-year deal.
 ESPN/ABC will broadcast the Monday night Wild Card game, its last in a five-year deal.
 Fox will air a second Wild Card game this season as part of the rotation with NBC and CBS.
 This will also be the second postseason under a multi-year deal that Amazon Prime Video will exclusively stream a Wild Card playoff game.

-This will be the third season that all four broadcast television partners air one divisional playoff game per season (ESPN/ABC, Fox, CBS, and NBC).
+This was the third season that all four broadcast television partners air one divisional playoff game per season (ESPN/ABC, Fox, CBS, and NBC).

-NBC will televise Super Bowl LX in the annual rotation of Super Bowl broadcasters.
+NBC televised Super Bowl LX in the annual rotation of Super Bowl broadcasters.
 Under this rotation, the league awarded NBC the Super Bowl during the same years it has its Winter Olympics coverage.
-Super Bowl LX will join Super Bowl LVI as the second time that the game is scheduled on a date within the date range of an ongoing Olympics event (the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy).
+Super Bowl LX joined Super Bowl LVI as the second time that the game is scheduled on a date within the date range of an ongoing Olympics event (the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy).